Paramedics and EMTs are the front-line in the on-going efforts to improve the emergency health care delivery system in America.

 Students wishing to apply to the Residential Emergency Medical Care (EMC) Program must first be accepted as students of the University through the WCU Office of Admissions.

-Pre-professional requirements include BIOL 291 and BIOL 292 (with an average of a C or higher), two semesters of Chemistry, and EMC 240 and EMC 241 or hold a minimum of a current North Carolina EMT-Basic certification (EMC 240 and 241 are offered every Fall and Spring semester).
+Pre-professional requirements include BIOL 291 and BIOL 292 (with an average of a C or higher), one semester of Chemistry, and EMC 240 and EMC 241 or hold a minimum of a current state or national EMT certification (EMC 240 and 241 are offered every Fall and Spring semester).
 Admission requirements must be completed by August of the entering year.

 Prospective students are encouraged to develop a strong foundation in basic sciences and communications skills.
 Computer proficiency is highly recommended and students must have a laptop computer that meets the University requirements.

 Current Paramedic practitioners who are graduates of associate degree or certificate programs (which have direct articulation agreements at WCU) will find transfer and advanced-standing mechanisms available for establishing credit towards the bachelor's degree.
 Advanced standing can also be gained through individual course transfer and credit by experience.

 In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on January 15.
 The admissions committee will not review any applications for early admission received after the January15 deadline.

 Ready to apply?
 Complete the WCU EMC application form.
 Be sure to review the application instructions prior to completion and submission.